UvA-FNWI/ThesisFair/README.md

 The EntityImport type has the following fields:
 - `ID` - A unique numeric identifier from the system that is sending the data
 - `name` - The name of the organisation
+- `representatives` - The number of representatives from this organisation, filled in by the event managers.
 - `admins` - Array of `AdminAccount` objects which have the keys `firstname`, `lastname` and `email`.
 - `enabled` - When false the organisation will be deleted, otherwise it will be upserted.